Vadhandhi: The Fable of Velonie: Production

 The series is Pushkar–Gayathri`s second collaboration with Amazon Prime Video.
 Earlier, the filmmaker duo had created the investigative thriller, Suzhal: The Vortex, for the streaming giant.
 The series is directed by Andrew Louis.

 The Series was Renewed for another season & began filming with M. Sasikumar in the lead role & the entire shooting was wrapped 27 September 2025.

 Casting

 Tamil film director and actor, S. J. Suryah was cast as police officer Vivek.
 This is his debut role in a limited series.
 Sanjana Krishnamoorthy was cast as Velonie, actress Laila was cast as Ruby, making their debut with the series.
 Besides Nassar, Sanjana Krishnamoorthy, Smruthi Venkat, Vivek Prasanna, Kumaran Thangarajan, Vaibhav Murugesan, Vikky Aadithya and Hareesh Peradi were cast then.

 Release

 It was announced on Thursday 17 November that the series will be released in Tamil and dubbed in Telugu, Hindi, Malayalam and Kannada and will make its streaming debut on 2 December, on Amazon Prime Video.
 And also was Release the first look poster, The poster features a visibly shocked S. J. Suryah looking at a person lying dead in a field.

 The series was highly inspired by the American TV Series The Killing.
 The Murder mystery of Rosie Larson.

+Home media

+The satellite rights was purchased by Kalaignar TV and aired the web series as a special movie presentation on January 13, 14 and 15, 2026.